General Course Information

 POST PROGRAMME REVIEWS, RESOURCES & CERTIFICATES FOR COURSES

-Certificates of Continuing Professional Development (CPD) are issued to Learners who complete a primary certificate or certificate programme.
+Certificates of Continuing Professional Development (CPD) are issued to Learners who attend a primary certificate or certificate programme.
 Most taught programmes include the completion of a Post Programme Review (PPR) (completed at home).
-If satisfactory, this will lead to the issue of a certificate verifying the course has been passed.
+If satisfactory, this will lead to the issue of a certificate of achievement verifying the programme has been completed.
 We supply referencing guidelines to aid this process.
 The majority of programmes have a printed manual supplied.
 Each programme has an online resource webpage where articles and other relevant documents can be read or downloaded before, during or after the programme.
-Some courses include a book supplied and others require students to purchase materials prior to the course (see individual courses for details).
+Some courses include a book supplied and others require Learners to purchase a book prior to the programme (see individual programmes for details).

-A primary certificate or full certificate is only awarded to participants who successfully complete a written assignment/seen exam paper undertaken after the course at the Learner's home or office within 42 days of the course or programme.
+A primary certificate or full certificate of achievement is only awarded to Learners who successfully complete a Post Programme Review (PPR) after the programme at the Learner's home or office within 42 days of the programme.
 An extension can be negotiated if necessary otherwise a late submission fee of £20 plus VAT is charged for late assignments.
 If the submission arrives later than 60 months, then the fee is £50 plus VAT due to the additional administration costs.
-Please note that as external course accreditations may vary overtime, there is no guarantee that they will still apply if a course assignment is submitted 18 months after a course has been attended.
+Please note that as external programme accreditations may vary overtime, there is no guarantee that they will still apply if a programme assignment is submitted 18 months after a programme has been attended.

 All manuals contain references and bibliography: the items contained within this are not supplied (except as above).
 While Learners may wish to follow up one or more of these, they are not essential to satisfy the programme criteria.

 CONTINUING PROFESSIONAL DEVELOPMENT